Suffering

 The Five Aggregates: Form

 The Form Aggregate refers to the physical or material aspects of existence.
-This includes not only the body, but also all external objects, everything we can touch, see, hear, or interact with in the material world.
+This includes not only the body and our senses, but also all external objects, everything we can touch, see, hear, or interact with in the material world.

 Each of the six senses perceives its own kind of form: